 Exposure: Full sun

-Sow seeds indoors 4 to 6 weeks before the last average frost date.
+Sow seeds indoors 4-6 weeks before the last average frost date.
 Transplant under cover a similar period after the last frost date.
-Remove the cover some time mid-May to early June, once the night time temperatures are warmer.
-The days to maturity is from transplant date, as these seeds do not respond well to direct sowing.
+Remove the cover in late spring, once the night time temperatures are consistently above 10°C (50°F).

 Lightly cover the seeds with sterilized, soil-less starter mix, and keep just moist until germination.
 Don’t keep the seeds in a highly damp environment, and be sure not to over-water the seedlings.
 Once they sprout, reduce watering to once a week until transplant time.
 Optimal soil temperature for germination: 21°C (70°F).

 If steps are taken to increase warmth in and around the plants, they will be more productive.
 Try transplanting into a raised bed, or into the ground using black plastic mulch over the soil.
 Do not fertilize sesame plants, and avoid drip irrigation, as they really do like it dry.
 Plant fairly densely at 15cm (6″) spacing, in rows 60-45cm (24-36″) wide.
 Sesame is indeterminate, so it will continue to bloom and set seed capsules until the end of summer.
-Expect flowering to peak in July and August.
+Expect flowering to peak in mid- to late summer.

 The tubular flowers of the sesame plant are highly attractive to honeybees, and are said to produce some of the highest grade of honey.
 The plants are relatively self-fruitful, so when the flowers open, the seeds are already fertilized.
-The seeds are produced in pods (seed capsules) that appear along the stem.
+The seeds are produced in pods (seed capsules) that appear along the stem, appearing from the bottom upward.

 Sesame plants each produce quite a lot of seeds, but the seeds have little mass.
 From a 10 foot long, 2½ foot wide row, expect to harvest approximately 425g (just under one pound) of seeds.